datarightsngo/datarights.ngo/content/people/polina.malaja.md

 ---
 Title: Polina Malaja
 subtitle: Trustee
-cover: <!--StartFragment-->Polina is a policy expert, activist and Free Software enthusiast.
-Her areas of expertise include the intersection of fundamental rights and digital technology, in connection to digital infrastructure and the Internet Governance.
+cover: <!--StartFragment-->Polina is a policy expert and Free Software enthusiast.
+She specialises in the intersection of human rights and digital technology, digital infrastructure and Internet Governance.
 She is a Policy Advisor at CENTR where her work focuses on content liability, cybersecurity, and data protection online.<!--EndFragment-->
 images:
   - /people/polina.malaja/sepia-sq.jpg
 drngoClass: people bio